The asymptotic Samuel function and invariants of singularities

 \section{Rees algebras and their use in resolution}

 The stratum defined by the maximum value of the multiplicity function of a variety can be described using equations and weights (\cite{V}); and the same occurs with the Hilbert-Samuel function (\cite{Hir1}).
-Such descriptions can be convenient when addressing a resolution of singularities of an algebraic variety.
-As we will see, Rees algebras happen to be a a suitable tool to work in this setting: they provide a language to rephrase the problem of resolution, in addition to opening the possibility of using different algebraic techniques that sometimes facilitate the comprehension and the solution of some of the difficulties of the problem.
+As we will see, Rees algebras happen to be a a suitable tool to work in this setting, opening the possibility to using different algebraic techniques.
 We refer to \cite{V3} and \cite{E_V} for further details.

-\begin{definition} Let $R$ be a Noetherian ring.
-A \textit{Rees algebra $\mathcal{G}$ over $R$} is a finitely generated graded $R$-algebra